jupyterlab/jupyter-ai/docs/source/index.md

 # Jupyter AI

 Welcome to Jupyter AI, which brings generative AI to Jupyter.
-Jupyter AI provides a user-friendly and powerful way to explore generative AI in notebooks and use these models to accelerate your work in JupyterLab and the Jupyter Notebook.
+Jupyter AI provides a user-friendly and powerful way to explore generative AI models in notebooks and improve your productivity in JupyterLab and the Jupyter Notebook.
 More specifically, Jupyter AI offers:

 * An `%%ai` magic that turns the Jupyter notebook into a reproducible generative AI playground.
   This works anywhere the IPython kernel runs (JupyterLab, Jupyter Notebook, Google Colab, VSCode, etc.).